 PARAINFLUENZA: Viral disease causing a dry, hacking cough, sneezing and fever.

 RABIES: Fatal disease that attacks the brain and nervous system, is transmitted through saliva and can affect humans as well.
-Required by law in Riverview and Moncton.
+It is required by law in Riverview and Moncton.

-BORDETELLA: A.K.A.
-Kennel Cough, viral airborne disease causing a persistent cough.
+BORDETELLA: Also known as kennel cough, is a viral airborne disease causing a persistent cough.

 Is there a schedule for how often to vaccinate a dog?